haacked/haacked.com/_posts/archived/2007-04-27-extract-embedded-resources-with-an-attribute-in-mbunit.aspx.markdown

 ---
 layout: post
-title: "Extract Embedded Resources With An Attribute In MbUnit"
+title: Extract Embedded Resources With An Attribute In MbUnit
 date: 2007-04-27 -0800
 comments: true
 disqus_identifier: 18294
 categories: []
+redirect_from: "/archive/2007/04/26/extract-embedded-resources-with-an-attribute-in-mbunit.aspx/"
 ---

 UPDATE: This functionality is now rolled into the latest version of MbUnit.